devicefuture/atto/docs/advanced.md

 As you can see, variables may be suffixed with a sigil symbol to cast them to a particular type.
 The `$` sigil will convert a variable to a string, and the `%` sigil will convert a variable to a number.
 Variables are case-insensitive to aid editing for learners.

 This example also features the string concatenation operator (`;`), which can additionally be used at the end of a `print` command to prevent the automatic printing of a newline character at the end of a string.

+---

+You've finished our introductory guide!
+Now's a great time to move onto our next guide, where you get to draw shapes and patterns to the screen using the turtle feature in atto.
+You'll also be learning how to perform iteration in atto.

+<a href="/courses/turtle.md" class="card">Drawing with the turtle 🢒</a>